Caves Beach

 Table Chart PROFILE FAQ

-Employment opportunities locally may be limited as indicated by Census data on working population vs resident population.
-Between September 2024 and September 2025, employment levels increased by 2.3%, labour force increased by 3.2%, causing the unemployment rate to rise by 0.8 percentage points.
-In comparison, Rest of NSW saw employment fall by 0.5%, labour force contract by 0.1%, and unemployment rise by 0.4 percentage points.
-Jobs and Skills Australia's national employment forecasts from May-25 suggest that national employment will expand by 6.6% over five years and 13.7% over ten years.
-Applying these projections to Caves Beach's employment mix indicates local employment should increase by 6.7% over five years and 13.8% over ten years, though this is a simple weighting extrapolation for illustrative purposes and does not consider localised population projections.
+Between December 2024 and December 2025, labour force levels increased by 1.1%, while employment declined by 0.4%, leading to an unemployment rate rise of 1.4 percentage points.
+In contrast, Regional NSW experienced an employment decline of 1.2% and a labour force decline of 0.8%, with an unemployment rate rise of 0.4 percentage points.
+Jobs and Skills Australia's national employment forecasts from May-25 project national employment growth of 6.6% over five years and 13.7% over ten years, with varying growth rates across industry sectors.
+Applying these projections to Caves Beach's employment mix suggests local employment should increase by 6.7% over five years and 13.8% over ten years, based on a simple weighting extrapolation for illustrative purposes.

 Frequently Asked Questions - Employment